dylanrees/digiturf_lua/readme.txt

 all moves that have an effect on the fitness function that is more that X% of the way between the worst move and the best move.

+LEVEL EDITOR

+The game has an in-game level editor that allows you to create maps quite easily.
+The format used to save created levels is the same format used to save and load games.

+The format consists of
+* a title line
+* a description line
+* a tile value field that basically uses a specific ASCII character for each tile type.
+	Each tile value is a string with one tile ID character, one player ID number, and a 9-digit number identifying color.
+* A list of players and the "player ID" number for each one

+* It may be possible to encrypt the levels as well.

+LEVEL SCRIPTING

+If possible, maybe invent some kind of basic scripting language for the game that allows the player to create more event-based maps.
+Try to implement all of your game modes in the scripting language.

+Going along with this, you have "event tiles" that use custom player-made images.
+You can program what they do.

+FLAGS

+Every player flies a flag that they are assigned, made out of a handful of common attributes.
+It takes up one of their territory's squares and becomes transparent if the mouse hovers over it.
+A child territory that breaks off of a mother territory will generally adopt the mother territory's flag, but with a couple of changes.
+A merged territory will randomly combine attributes of the flags of the parent territories to make its flag.

 CREDITS:

 Design and programming by Dylan Rees